biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 </p>

+(You don't need to do this now: we'll make it part of the first Breakout Room in just a moment...)

 <br>

 #### First, an example

 Before we go into details, let's first see a quick demonstration of what we're talking about.
 RStudio lets you create an example R Markdown document with a couple of clicks.
-Here are the instructions.
-I'll run through them, and then we'll open Breakout rooms so you can try it out yourself.
+Here are the instructions: I'll run through them, and then we'll open Breakout rooms so you can try it out yourself.

 1. Go to `File` =\> `New File` =\> `R Markdown`, change the *Title* to "Markdown demo", and click `OK`.